National Historical Publications & Records Commission

 Project Products: Describe the structure and content of the products you plan to produce for the completed plan.
 These may include software and documentation; curriculum, training, and other educational products; websites, manuals; conference presentations; and articles; and/or brochures and pamphlets.
 The NHPRC expects that products will be freely available.

-Performance Objectives: List four to six measurable objectives.
+Performance Objectives: List six to eight measurable objectives.
 Focus on quantifiable results that reflect what you intend to complete by the end of the grant period.
-For example, how many institutions will form the Collaborative and what will their roles be; how will the members assess strengths and challenges among its members; what measurable improvements are planned for public participation, discovery, or use of historical records; how many people will be reached with outreach programming; how many of the tools developed through the project will be available for use by the broader archival and historical publishing communities.
+For planning grants, for example: how many institutions will form the Collaborative and what will their roles be; how will the members communicate and assess strengths and challenges among its members; what measurable improvements are planned for public participation, discovery, or use of historical records; how many people will be reached with outreach programming; how many of the products or tools developed through the project will be available for use by the broader archival and historical publishing communities.

 Project Narrative for Implementation Grants